 Cr.
 3. (3-3-0).
 Prerequisite(s): MGMT 6351.
-(Cross-listed with NURS 6317)

 This course encompasses an analysis of the classical and contemporary administrative functions involved in the management of people within organizations.
 Emphasizes staffing, EEO regulation, compensation policy, performance appraisal, and training and career development within the context of an increasingly diverse, internationalized, and competitive organizational environment.
-(Formerly MGT 6328)
+(Formerly MGT 6328) (Credit will not be given for both MGMT 6374 and MGT 6328.)